Softwire/strawberry-fair/frontend/src/pages/index.md

         https://res.cloudinary.com/strawberryfair/image/upload/v1580041738/Banner/sky_lmvpbk.jpg
   isActive: true
 contentBlocks:
-  - _markdown_contentBody: >-
-      We have had to take the hard decision to cancel Strawberry Fair 2020 as a result of the Coronavirus.
-We are devastated as a lot of work had already gone into making this the best fair ever.

-      We're not taking the whole year off through!
-Instead, we have teamed up with Cambridge 105 Radio and will be bringing you a **12 hour broadcast** on the 6th June that will feature many of the areas and acts that had been booked to play this year.
-Full details will be made available on this website soon, but in the meantime, [check out the press release](/news/2020-04-18-virtual-strawberry-fair-broadcast/).

-      Stay safe.
-Much love. **See you in person in 2021**!
+  - _markdown_contentBody: "We've partnered with the wonderful Cambridge 105 Radio to broadcast a virtual Strawberry Fair\r via FM, and also streamed online via [their website](https://cambridge105.co.uk/). \n\n\rThe local and internet radio station is to broadcast a 12-hour show on Saturday June 6th that will reflect the music, poetry and drama of the Midsummer Common event alongside additional material for children.\r\n\nCheck out [this page](https://strawberry-fair.org.uk/about/virtual-strawberry-fair-2020/) for the full line up and more information"
     scrapbookImages:
       - alt: Happy crowd
         src: >-